C-Cuinn/Software-Testing/Project.md

  8.0 Control Procedures.

  9.0 Features to Be Tested.
- GUI :
+ GUI : <br>
-     All buttons should be tested to ensure that they do what they are supposed to 99.999% of the time.
+     All buttons should be tested to ensure that they do what they are supposed to 99.999% of the time.<br>
-     All sliders (Volume,Gamma,etc) should modify the relevent values in a proportial and intuative way.
+     All sliders (Volume,Gamma,etc) should modify the relevent values in a proportial and intuative way.<br>
-     Menus should load quickly with little to no slowdown or latency.
+     Menus should load quickly with little to no slowdown or latency.<br>
-     Menus should be responsive and clearly labeled.
+     Menus should be responsive and clearly labeled.<br>
-     Menu traversal/navigation.
+     Menu traversal/navigation.<br>
-     Secondary menus (Pause menus,Options menus)
+     Secondary menus (Pause menus,Options menus).<br>

- GamePlay :
+ GamePlay : <br>
-     The map and relevant areas should be tested for exploits such as "Out-of-bounds" glitches .
+     The map and relevant areas should be tested for exploits such as "Out-of-bounds" glitches.<br>
-     Loading zones/transition zones should trigger when interacted with in an intuitive way.
+     Loading zones/transition zones should trigger when interacted with in an intuitive way.<br>
-     Combat.
+     Combat.<br>
-     Player movement and traversal.
+     Player movement and traversal.<br>
-     Difficulty scaling.
+     Difficulty scaling.<br>

- 10.0 Features Not to Be Tested.
+ 10.0 Features Not to Be Tested.<br>
  All aspects of this game should be tested as all aspects are integral to the players experience with the product.

- 11.0 Resources/Roles & Responsibilities.
+ 11.0 Resources/Roles & Responsibilities.<br>

- 12.0 Schedules.
+ 12.0 Schedules.<br>

- 13.0 Significantly Impacted Departments.
+ 13.0 Significantly Impacted Departments.<br>

- 14.0 Dependencies.
+ 14.0 Dependencies.<br>

- 15.0 Risks/Assumptions.
+ 15.0 Risks/Assumptions.<br>
-                     There are severel risks to be considered at the outset of this project
+                     There are severel risks to be considered at the outset of this project .

  16.0 Tools.
  The main tools to be used for this testing project are :